cameron-kirby/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+    - We learned how to use Express Router and how to use Middleware with Express

 - [ ] Describe Middleware?

+    - Middleware are functions that go inside requests like a call back, and they have access to the req, res, and next parameters.
+These functions can do many things such as validate data before it gets passed to a database.

 - [ ] Describe a Resource?

+    - A Resource is the collection of tools and systems related to an endpoint

 - [ ] What can the API return to help clients know if a request was successful?

+    - A status message in the 200s

 - [ ] How can we partition our application into sub-applications?

+    - Using Express router!

 ## Minimum Viable Product